ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

         <dd class="dd">The cluster is deleted.</dd>
     </dl>
   * **Actions**: Click the **Delete** icon to delete the cluster.
-4. Click a cluster name to view the ESXi server, storage, and network interface details:
+4. Click a cluster name to view the ESXi server and storage:

 Table 4.
 ESXi server details